rokiden/Tuya_CO2_STC8/user/README.md

 # Custom firmware for STC microcontroller of Zigbee CO2 sensor

+The main goal of this project is to fix the flood bug in the original firmware.
+The custom firmware reports the average CO2 concentration over a 10-minute period.
+The average value is calculated based on 128 measurements.

 ### Hardware:
 - `ZT3L` Tuya Zigbee module
 - `STC8G1K17` STCmicro 8-bit 8051 microcontroller